xingyizhou/ExtremeNet/README.md

 ~~~
 python train.py ExtremeNet --iter xxxx
 ~~~

+### Notes:

+- Training takes about 10 days in our Titan V GPUs.
+Train with 150000 iterations (about 6 days) will be 0.5 AP lower.
+- Training from scratch for the same iteration (250000) may result in 2 AP lower than fintuning from CornerNet, but can get higher performance (43.9AP on COCO val w/ multi-scale testing) if trained for (500000 iterations)[https://drive.google.com/file/d/1omiOUjWCrFbTJREypuZaODu0bOlF_7Fg/view?usp=sharing]
+- Changing the focal loss (implementation)[https://github.com/xingyizhou/ExtremeNet/blob/master/models/py_utils/kp_utils.py#L428] to (this)[https://github.com/xingyizhou/ExtremeNet/blob/master/models/py_utils/kp_utils.py#L405] can accelerate training, but costs more GPU memory.

 ## Citation
 If you find this model useful for your resesarch, please use the following BibTeX entry.